WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 #### 16. Place the SPACERS onto the 4 holes (sligtly on the left of the bottom middle) of the BACKPLATE.
 ![RPISpacers](./pictures/20.jpg)

-#### 17. Place the RPI on the SPACERS, allign the holes from the RPI with the holes from the SPACER and the BACK PLATE.
+#### 17. Place the RPI on the SPACERS, allign the holes from the RPI with the holes from the SPACERS and the BACK PLATE.
 ![RPIMOUNT](./pictures/21.jpg)

 #### 17. Thighten the RPI with 4x M2.5x8 BOLTS.